A Conceptual Framework for Externally-influenced Agents: An Assisted Reinforcement Learning Review: Future Directions and Open Challenges

 \subsection{Explainability}

-Explainability refers to translating the agent's information into a form the human can understand~\cite{cruz2019memory, dazeley2020conceptual}.
+Explainability refers to translating the agent's information into a form the human can understand~\citep{cruz2019memory, dazeley2021levels}.
 The reasons why an agent develops certain behaviours can sometimes be difficult to understand for non-expert end-users.
+Systems to measure the quality of explanations generated by AI-based systems have been previously introduced in order to build effective and efficient human-AI interaction~\citep{holzinger2020measuring}.
 When combining the RL method with policy modification methods such as rules, expert assistance, external models, and policy-shaping, understanding why an agent chooses to take an action becomes even more difficult.
-Developing methods for understanding agent learning and its decision-making is important as it allows the human to remain informed of the agent's motivations and decisions, and keep track of the accountability of the actions taken.
+Developing methods for understanding agent learning and its decision-making is important as it allows the human to remain informed of the agent's motivations and decisions, and keep track of the accountability of the actions taken~\citep{dazeley2021conceptual}.
 This can be beneficial for artificial intelligence ethics, and human-computer teaching, among other fields.